Ranking The 20 Cleveland Browns Starting Quarterbacks Since 1999

 By: Matt Friedman (@friedmanmatt)

-With all of this information, I decided it is time for a new rankings list.
 The factors for the rankings include overall record, statistics and general effectiveness (or ineffectiveness).
 Part of it is simply my eye test; how did the quarterback make me feel when he was in the game?
 Was it hopeless or did the Browns actually seem to have a chance to win?

 The rankings will first have an analysis of the QB’s performance and then the player’s career stats with the Browns.
 The stats will combine both starts and appearances as the backup.
 I would like to note that I tried to see if advanced stats like DYAR and DVOA from footballoutsiders.com would help; they didn’t.
 Outside of Derek Anderson’s magical 2007 season in which he ranked 10th in DYAR and 15th in DVOA, most Browns QB’s ranked near the bottom of the league each season in the advanced statistical categories (no surprise there).